Ethena Delaware Sexual Harassment Training Course Primer

 Sexual harassment is pervasive.
 A 2018 Pew survey found 59% of women and 27% of men reported experiencing sexual harassment.
 Of those that reported sexual harassment, 69% of women and 61% of men experienced it at work or both at work and outside of work.

 These numbers matter.
-They mean you may have experienced harassment at work—and if you haven’t, it’s likely your colleagues and friends have.
+They mean you may have experienced harassment at work.
+And if you haven’t, your friends and colleagues likely have.

 Harassment profoundly impacts a person at work, including lower job satisfaction, greater attrition, and physical and emotional harm.